kirk-jgraham3/Binary-Maze-Maker/README.md

 There are a couple features that could be implemented differently (or better).
 However, this program is really designed for my own use and experimenting.
 Therefore, refactoring for improved efficiency is not a primary focus or concern.

 If I happen across anything I find particularly annoying with the code, I will make impromptu changes.
+Definitely will add at least a marker for the end of the maze at some point.

 At some point, I may want to try out different generation algorithms (such as BFS or Prim's) since the patterns are very interesting.